tilemill-project/tilemill/platforms/ubuntu/README.md

     cd platforms/ubuntu
     ./package.sh

+NOTE: if you make changes to tilemill sources you also need to remove the `orig` folder that the package.sh creates.

 Use the -p (production) flag to push a build up to the main "mapbox" PPA:

     ./package.sh -p